What The Colour Of Your Period Can Tell You About Your Health According To Chinese Medicine

 Talking about menstrual blood is still considered a taboo topic but taking a look at the colour and reveals a lot about your overall health.

 Chinese Medicine places a huge importance on a women’s menstrual blood.
 The first step in diagnoses for a woman in Chinese Medicine is analysing the colour, texture and flow of period.
+TCM practitioners also pay attention to other factors in regards to your period, such as how long it lasts, or how bad your cramps are.
 The quality of blood released by the body and the length of the period provides insights into estrogen levels, progesterone levels, any lack of nutrients as well as the condition of the Uterus.
 Discovering this also provides with early indication of conditions such as infertility, endometriosis, cysts, PCOS and fibroids.

 The colour of your blood based on the principles of Chinese Medicine can highlight underlying an imbalance in between Yin and Yang.
 If these underlying imbalances are deficiencies are neglected and left untreated it could lead to further health issues in the long run.